Sinaptik-AI/pandas-ai/docs/getting-started.md

 ### Optional Installs

 To keep the package size small, we have decided to make some dependencies that are not required by default.
 These dependencies are required for some features of `pandasai`.
-To install `pandasai` with these extra dependencies, run
+To install `pandasai` with these extra dependencies, run:

 ```console
 pip install pandasai[extra-dependency-name]